homiecoder/themeanager/README.md

 I have collected a fair amount of themes and it's a nice surprise when i load a theme that I forgot how much I liked.
 I am totally inspired by john-papa's Peacock extension!
-It adds a nice touch of color and surprises me if I want.
+Great extension for touches of color and it surprises me if I want.

 ###### Can I contribute to Themeanager I have an idea for a feature?